dirkweber/csswarp.js/README.md

 ### css:

 Optional.
 A custom css that will appear after warping.
-This way you have better control over the appearance in case no warping took place, i.e. because the browser did not support transforms or javascript was disabled.
+This way you have better control over the appearance in case no warping took place, e.g. because the browser did not support transforms or javascript was disabled.
 Check the examples without the script to see the difference.

 ### callback:

-A callback function that will be executed after warping.
+Optional, a callback function that will be executed after warping.

 ## Configuring a warp around a circle: